okx/KIPs/docs/active/OIP-1.md

 - Send a message back to the OIP author with the next step.

-Many OIPs are written and maintained by developers with write access to the OKChain codebase.
+Many OIPs are written and maintained by developers with write access to the OKExChain codebase.
 The OIP editors monitor OIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.

 The editors don't pass judgment on OIPs.
 We merely do the administrative & editorial part.

 ## History

 This document was derived heavily from [Ethereum's EIP-0001] written by Martin Becze, Hudson Jameson, and others which in turn was derived from [Python's PEP-0001].
 In many places text was simply copied and modified.
-Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the OKChain Improvement Process, and should not be bothered with technical questions specific to OKChain or the OIP.
+Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the OKExChain Improvement Process, and should not be bothered with technical questions specific to OKExChain or the OIP.
 Please direct all comments to the OIP editors.